 Lenders often shy away from those who work for themselves.
-The self-employed don’t always offer the financial stability a lender looks for in a borrower.
-As a self-employed person applying for a home loan, you’ll need to provide tax returns and letters from your accountant before most lenders will even consider you.
+The self-employed don’t always offer the financial stability a lender looks for in a borrower and as such, as a self-employed person applying for a home loan, you’ll need to provide tax returns and letters from your accountant before most lenders will even consider you.

 Even then, many lenders ask that you’ve worked for yourself successfully for at least two years.
 It all comes down to risk.
 A lot of lenders don’t like lending to self-employed people because there’s less income certainty.
 A bad few months for you may mean that you can’t make your repayments.